tsimeonov/Computer-Science/Node JS Comprehensive Guide/notes.md

 In Javascript, there are now three ways available to define variables.
 - If you define your variables by prefixing them with the `var` keyword, this has the effect that the variable is valid in the current function and all subfuctions.
 - The `let` keyword enables you to define variables at the block level.
 For example, if you define a counter variable in a for loop with `let`, this variable is valid only within the loop.
+- The third way to define a variable is with the `const` keyword.
+Such varables aren't variables in the true sense, but constants, which means that you can't change the valuw of the variable after the initial assignment.